 What an honest confession!
 I am going, yet I do not know what will happen to me.
 Now, isn’t that what the Christian life is all about?
 Going, yet not knowing: not necessarily logical, not explainable, but very clear, at least to us.
 There isn’t a Christian reading this devotion who hasn’t walked down that path before!
 Abraham certainly had faced this thing of going and not knowing.
 By faith Abraham when he was called to go out into a place which he should after receive for an inheritance, obeyed; and he went out, not knowing whither he went.

-Some time back, while in Washington, DC, I talked with a Christian school teacher making $20,000 a year.
-He had just the year before made $100,000 but he said, “God called and I followed, not knowing how my family would make it.”
+Some years back while in Washington, D.C., I talked with a Christian school teacher who was making $20,000 a year.
+Just the year before he had made $100,000, but he said, “God called and I followed, not knowing how my family would make it.”
 Are you on the verge of such a decision?
-Let me suggest the following.
+Whether it be a missionary, a pastor, or even a Christian school teacher, let me suggest the following.

 What to do:

 ✞ Pray for our missionaries: Ron White to Japan and around the world; and Maurice and Sherry Young to Taiwan.

 Are you Saved? | Get These Free Devotions Everyday By Email